tbz-pariv/ftpservercontext/README.rst

 You provide `FTPServerContext` a directory and the ftp server serves this directory via ftp running on '127.0.0.1' and a matching open port.

+If the python interpreter leaves the with-block, then the subprocess running the ftp-server gets automatically terminated.

 You can see a working example in the unittest: https://github.com/tbz-pariv/ftpservercontext/blob/master/ftpservercontext/tests/test_ftpservercontext.py